Ary276/Extremal_Effective_Field_Theories_PH354_Project/README.md

 ### Course Instructor: Prof. Manish Jain, Department of Physics, Indian Institute of Science
 ### Project Mentor: Prof. Aninda Sinha, Centre for High Energy Physics, Indian Institute of Science

 This project aims to reproduce the results of [Caron-Huot, S., Van Duong, V. Extremal effective field theories.
 J. High Energ.
 Phys.
 2021, 280 (2021).](https://doi.org/10.1007/JHEP05(2021)280) in partial.
 In particular, the optimal bounds for g3 upto Mandelstam order 7 and g3-g4 exclusion plots have been obtained.
 The techniques used involve a brute force optimisation method as a naive solution attempt along with Linear Programming.
 Linear programming was achieved by using a python wrapper package (PuLP) for various linear solvers (GLPK, MOSEK, Gurobi).
-For details regarding the project and the implementation techniques, please refer to the [Report].
+For details regarding the project and the implementation techniques, please refer to the [Report](https://github.com/Ary276/Extremal_Effective_Field_Theories_PH354_Project/blob/master/Project_Report.pdf).

 If you wish to reproduce the results using these codes, please ensure the following:
 Recommended OS: Linux (Ubuntu 20.04 or greater)